Skip to content

 I’m currently working on five interconnected book projects, all in English, around the themes of war memorials and commemoration:

-(1) A book (completed and forthcoming with CEU Press) about war memorials in the Russian full-scale invasion of Ukraine, co-written with Mykola Homanyuk from Kherson State University;
+(1) A book (completed and forthcoming with CEU Press) about war memorials in Russia’s full-scale invasion of Ukraine, co-written with Mykola Homanyuk from Kherson State University;

 (2) a book about the past and present of Soviet-style war commemoration;